FIVE JEWELS OF WISDOM

 factor in one's mind.
 From this burning desire comes ambition.
 To be ambitious

-is to be obsessed with some overwhelming desire.
-Many sacrifices must be made
+is to be consumed by an overwhelming desire.
+Many sacrifices must be made to

 karma is also incurred as one treads over others to achieve the status or power

-they think will bring them happiness.
+one thinks will bring one happiness.
 However, without peace of mind, there can

 be no true and abiding happiness.
-Therefore, to be ambitious is to be possessed
+Therefore, to be materially ambitious is to

 Self-importance